 Historical catches of other rockfish since implementation of the MFCMA are shown in Table 14.2.
-Catches prior to 1990 are assumed to include discards; whereas, catches during the period 1990-2006 explicitly account for discards based on NMFS Regional Office and observer information.
+Catches prior to 1990 are assumed to include discards; whereas, catches during the period 1990-2008 explicitly account for discards based on NMFS Regional Office and observer information.
 The peak catch of other rockfish in the EBS occurred in 1978 with a removal of 941 mt.
 In the Aleutian region, peak catch occurred in 1982 with a harvest of 2,114 mt.
-Note that in 2001 removals from the foreign fishery of other rockfish were revised using the current species complex (Reuter and Spencer 2001).
+Note: In 2001 removals from the foreign fishery of other rockfish were revised using the current species complex definition (Reuter and Spencer 2001).

-In recent years in both the AI and EBS, the other rockfish catch of was mainly comprised of dusky rockfish and shortspine thornyheads (Table 14.3).
-In the AI dusky rockfish account for 40% (1999) to 65% (2001) of the other rockfish total catch, whereas in the EBS, SST account for 55% (1998) to 78% (2002) of the other rockfish catch.
+In recent years in both the AI and EBS, the other rockfish catch was mainly comprised of dusky rockfish and shortspine thornyheads (Table 14.3).
+In the AI, dusky rockfish account for 40% (1999) to 65% (2001) of the other rockfish total catch, whereas in the EBS, SST account for 55% (1998) to 78% (2002) of the other rockfish catch.

-The target fisheries that catch these two species are described in Table 14.4.
-Target fisheries are defined by which species or species group occurred in the greatest abundance based on the total catch of the haul.
-During 2004 and 2005 in the AI, 73% to 78% of the total dusky rockfish catch was caught during the Atka mackerel (Pleurogrammus monopterygius) trawl fishery and 54% to 62% of the total SST catch was caught using longline gear in hauls whose target was sablefish (Anoplopoma fimbria).
-During the same years in the EBS, 63-34% of the dusky rockfish bycatch occurred in both bottom trawl and longline gear with the target of Pacific Cod (Gadus macrocephalus).
-In 2004 and 2005 in the EBS 23% to 31% of the SST catch occurred in hauls described as the Greenland Turbot bottom trawl and longline target.
+The catch of dusky rockfish and shortspine thornyhead in other target fisheries are described in Table 14.4.
+The target is defined by which species or species group had the greatest biomass in the haul.
+During 2006 and 2007 in the AI, 90% of the total dusky rockfish catch was caught during the Atka mackerel (Pleurogrammus monopterygius) trawl fishery and 31-36% of the total SST catch was caught using "other" gear in the sablefish (Anoplopoma fimbria).
+During the same years in the EBS, 35-49% of the dusky rockfish bycatch occurred in both trawl and other gear in the Pacific cod fishery (Gadus macrocephalus).
+In 2006 and 2007 in the EBS, 19-28% of the SST catches occurred in the Greenland turbot trawl fishery.
+In 2007, 51% of the SST catches in the EBS were from the pollock fishery.